FAQs

 What Information Do I Need For The Services Petition?

-A petition for involuntary services must contain the name of the respondent to be admitted; the name of the petitioner or petitioners; the relationship between the respondent and the petitioner; the name of the respondent’s attorney, if known, the findings and recommendations of the assessment performed by the qualified professional; and the factual allegations presented by the petitioner establishing the need for involuntary treatment, including:
+A petition for involuntary services must contain the name of the respondent to be admitted; the name of the petitioner or petitioners; the relationship between the respondent and the petitioner; the name of the respondent’s attorney, if known, the findings and recommendations of the assessment performed by the qualified professional if any done before filing, and the factual allegations presented by the petitioner establishing the need for involuntary treatment, including:

 • The reason for the petitioner’s belief that the respondent is substance abuse impaired;